Critical care capabilities in the emergency department can make the difference in the patient's recovery

 - Depending on the severity of your symptoms you may be taken immediately to a treatment room or be asked to wait until one becomes available.
 Patients with minor medical symptoms such as coughs, fever, earaches or minor injuries may be treated in our minor emergency area.
 This area allows our staff to see and treat all minor ailments more quickly.

-- After you have been evaluated by a physician you may need lab tests or X-rays to help diagnose your medical problem.
+- After you have been evaluated by an ER physician you may need lab tests or X-rays to help diagnose your medical problem.
 Lab tests and X-rays may take an hour or two to process.
-At Baylor Scott & White – Irving, we will make sure you are as comfortable as possible while you wait.
+At Baylor Scott & White – Irving, we will make sure you are as comfortable as possible while you wait in the ER.

 - Your physician will return after the results are in to re-evaluate you.
 Depending on your condition a physician specialist may be consulted to help with your care.
-If you need to be admitted to the hospital, our staff will assign you a bed.
+If you need to be admitted to our hospital in Irving, our staff will assign you a bed.
 Your care will continue in the emergency department until you are transported to your hospital room.

 When someone’s brought into the emergency room for acute ischemic stroke – or a blocked artery to the brain – a neurologist is called in to determine treatment.
 Calling in a neurologist can take time – time that these patients do not have.
 The solution was a telemedicine program using laptop cameras and a robotic device to save crucial time in providing treatment.